onap/archived-optf-has/docs/sections/homingspecification.rst

 +-------------------------------------------+--------------------------+

-*Note: Constraint names marked “Deferred” **will not** be supported in the initial release of HAS.*
+*Note: Constraint names marked “Deferred” **will not** be supported in the current release of HAS.*

 Threshold Values
 ~~~~~~~~~~~~~~~~